Integrated Mindfulness & MRE Newsletter Signup Page

 There are occasional free Thursday evening online (the next is in May) – see the YouTube link below for the previous set of recordings.

-There are very occasional newsletters when there is information to share – so please do sign up.
+There are very occasional newsletters when there is information to share – so please do sign up if you want to receive these.
 We do not share your email with anyone else and you can easily unsubscribe!

 Warm wishes